 With regard to "Policies, plans and procedures" - which included questions on the college's strategic plan, student support, code of conduct and disciplinary measures for staff and students, conditions of employment for staff, the language policy of the college, and the college's admissions policy - the national average score was 49 (out of 64) per college.
-The provincial average was 50, and the college score was 61.
-This is a highly commendable rating, beating most other colleges by a good margin.
+The provincial average was 50, and the college score was 41.
+The college did not meet some audit requirements with regard to specific measures that should be included in its strategic plan and its student code of conduct.
+In addition only soft evidence could be produced for many requirements.

 With regard to "Financial governance" - which included questions on college appointment of an auditor and a financial officer, approval of the college's financial budget, and council determination of tuition and accommodation fees payable by students / employees - the national average score was 10 (out of 12) per college.
-The provincial average was 11, and the college score was 9.
-Letaba College performs sub-optimally with regard to the indicators used to assess financial governance in the audit.
-This seems to be largely due to an inability to supply hard evidence for a number of the financial indicators.
+The provincial average was 9, and the college score was 10.
+The college met all the requirements except one relating to the determination of fees payable by students.

 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-Both the provincial average and college scores were 34.
-This is above the national average but only marginally so.
-The college's score was somewhat diminished by the absence of compliance in accreditation requirements pertaining to the provision of standards and qualifications registered on the NQF.
+The provincial average was 34, and the college score was 36.
+This is favourably higher than the provincial and national averages.

 From a provincial perspective, the cumulative or overall average score is 95 out of 114.
-This is above the national average of 92.
-The college scores 104 out if 114 which is much higher than both the national and provincial averages.
-This is an admirable score for the college despite its below average financial governance rating.
+This is slightly above the national average of 92.
+The college scores 87 out of 114.
+This is below the national and provincial averages.
+Though the college meets most of the requirements, adequate documentation is not kept.
+The main implication for this college is that, in the interests of accountability and compliance, more attention must be paid to administration.